bowers-illinois-edu/egap-latex-guide/latex-guide.md

 See the directory `8_citations` and the `readme.md` file therein.

-# On Figures and Tables and Math
+# 9. On Figures and Tables and Math

-Figures, tables, and math break up the text of a document and convey information that can make or break your attempts to persuade with your paper.
+Figures, tables, and math break up the text of a document and convey information that can make or break the overall flow of your story.
-We have a few suggestions about how to make these elements work with instead of against you here.
+In general, if a figure or table has been created using code, your project should have a figure or table script: `linear_simulations_N100.R` creates one figure `linear_simulations_N100.pdf`.
+This figure creation file might require as input another file with simulation results, and in turn the simulation results creator file may need data;

-In general, if a figure or table has been created using code, your project should have a figure or table creation file like `linear_simulations_N100.R` which creates one figure in pdf format `linear_simulations_N100.pdf`.
-This figure creation file might require as input another file with simulation results, and in turn the simulation results creator file may need some data: we might notate this dependence among files like in our `Makefile`.
+this dependency may be described in a `readme` or `Makefile`.
 For example in line 1 `Data/clean_data.csv: Data/clean_data.R Data/raw_data.csv` means that the file `Data/clean_data.csv` depends on `Data/clean_data.R Data/raw_data.csv` (is created by the `.R` file and the `.csv` file together).
 And line 2 is a command used to create `Data/clean_data.csv` (in this case, the command is `R ---file Data/clean_data.R`.

 ```{.makefile .numberLines}
 Data/clean_data.csv: Data/clean_data.R Data/raw_data.csv